CODE OF CONDUCT

 THTC does not maintain a cancellation list.

-If an emergency situation arises (eg. illness, work emergency) and an individual currently attending a workshop is unable to complete the required number of hours in order to receive their certificate, the individual may return to complete the required hours at a later time, provided the facilitator is agreeable and it is workable within the framework of the workshop.
+If an emergency situation arises (eg. illness, work emergency) and an individual currently attending a two-day certificate training is unable to complete the second day of training, the individual may return to complete the second day at a later time.
+Provided, the facilitator is agreeable and it is workable within the framework of the workshop.

 - The re-scheduling must be approved by both the facilitator and Executive Director.